ibm-cloud-docs/key-protect/index.md

 # Getting started tutorial
 {: #getting-started-tutorial}

 {{site.data.keyword.keymanagementservicefull}} helps you provision or import encrypted keys for applications for many {{site.data.keyword.cloud_notm}} services that can be managed from a central location.
 This tutorial shows you how to create and import existing cryptographic keys by using the {{site.data.keyword.keymanagementserviceshort}} dashboard.
-To find out more about managing and protecting your encryption keys with {{site.data.keyword.keymanagementserviceshort}}, and about relevant use cases, check out [About key protect](/docs/key-protect?topic=key-protect-about).
+To find out more about managing and protecting your encryption keys with {{site.data.keyword.keymanagementserviceshort}}, and about relevant use cases, check out [About {{site.data.keyword.keymanagementserviceshort}}](/docs/key-protect?topic=key-protect-about).
 {: shortdesc}

 For a version of this tutorial that talks about the process of creating or importing keys into {{site.data.keyword.keymanagementserviceshort}}, check out [Creating and importing encryption keys](/docs/key-protect?topic=key-protect-tutorial-import-keys).

 ## Getting started with encryption keys
 {: #get-started-keys}